Sarah Wesley: Marriage

 Charles and Sarah were married in 1749 at the small and lonely parish church at Llanlleonfel near Garth, which is 6 mi west of Builth Wells.
 The marriage was conducted by John Wesley, who had encouraged the union and guaranteed his brother an income of £100 per annum from book sales to reassure the Gwynne family of Charles financial position.
 This reassurance contrasted with the £600 a year that her mother had as her private income when she married Marmaduke Gwynne.

 In September 1749 the Wesleys moved into 4 Charles Street in Bristol which remained their main residence until 1771.
 This house is now preserved as "Charles Wesley's House".
 Charles was described as a "preacher at the horsefair" by St. James Church which was his place of worship.
 The churchyard holds the remains of five of Wesley's children (John, Martha Maria, Susannah, Selena and John James) who died as infants during the 22 years they lived in Bristol.

 The Wesley family were not known for their happy marriages but the marriage between Charles and Sarah seems to have been very happy.
 In 1753 Sarah suffered from smallpox.
 Although she survived the disease, the effects left her difficult to recognize.
 Wesley took her own line on her religion and continued to attend the Calvinist church of George Whitefield who she would have met as a child when he stayed at her father's house.

 Sarah and Charles Wesley had a number of children but only three survived to be adults.
 The surviving children were Charles Wesley junior, Samuel Wesley and Sarah Wesley.
 The two sons were musically gifted and made this their careers.
 Their mother was known for her musical abilities including her singing voice which she was still using to entertain in her old age.
 Sarah senior had performed musically for King George III.

-After the death of her husband, Wesley was maintained by other Methodists and Evangelicals including William Wilberforce.
+After the death of her husband, Wesley was maintained by other Methodists and Evangelicals, including William Wilberforce.
 She died on 28 December 1822 and she was interred with her husband at St Marylebone Parish Church.

 Legacy

 Wesley was painted in her lifetime and she has a 20th-century portrait by David Keal; who also painted other members of her family.
-The house that Charles and Sarah (aka Sally) had in Marylebone, London has now been demolished.
+The house that Charles and Sarah (a.k.a.
+Sally) had in Marylebone, London has now been demolished.
 Ironically the blue plaque that records the location of this couple's house, who were part of the temperant Methodist movement, is now attached to a public house.